-The library's e-books, articles and databases can be remotely accessed via the UEF Finna using your UEF username and password.
-See video.
+The library's e-books, articles and databases can be remotely accessed via the UEF-Primo using your UEF username and password.

-You can also renew your loans, pay your fees and make reservations and requests on books in the UEF Finna.
+You can also renew your loans, and make reservations and requests on books in the UEF-Primo.

 The library's home page helps you with many questions you may come up with.